 STEP 1: Gather your documents along with this checklist.

-STEP 2: Go to the Visa Application Center nearest you.
-Office Hours is 7:00 AM – 11:00 AM and 12:00 PM – 2:00 PM from Monday to Friday.
+STEP 3: Go to the Visa Application Center on the scheduled date.
 Submit your documents for the application.

 STEP 3: Pay the Visa Fees and VFS Service Fees through cash or card.